timescale/docs/migrate/live-migration/live-migration-from-postgres.md

 sudo apt install -y pgcopydb
 ```

+On other distributions, you can use the following installation instructions:
 - `pgcopydb`: Installation instructions can be found in the [official
   repository][install-pgcopydb].
 When installing from package managers like
   `apt`, `yum`, or `dnf`, the other required tools are usually also installed